Gbengard/aws-systems-manager/Readme.md

 *Note:* This demo uses slightly older AMIs due to errors encountered when patching with Patch Manager on Amazon Linux 2023 and Ubuntu 22.04 at the time of writing.

-*Update:* Starting from March 23rd, Amazon Linux 2023 is supported, but Ubuntu 22.04 is not.
-For a list of supported operating systems, please refer to the [documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/patch-manager-prerequisites.html#supported-os).

 ## Instructions

 ### Stage 1 - Creating IAM roles